Embassy of the Free Mind: Building

 The Embassy of the Free Mind is located in the 17th century Amsterdam building the Huis met de Hoofden on the Keizersgracht 123.
 The canal house was built in 1622 by Hendrick de Keyser and is listed as one of the 'Top 100 buildings of the Dutch Rijksdienst'.
 Six heads adorn the façade.
 They depict the Roman gods Apollo, Ceres, Mercury, Minerva, Bacchus and Diana.
 God of commerce Mercury and goddess of wisdom Minerva were placed left and right of the central entrance in the 17th century to make it clear that this was the home of a wise merchant (Mercator Sapiens).

 Lodewijk and Laurens de Geer, from 1634 residents of the House with the Heads for 150 years, were besides affluent entrepreneurs also patrons of free thinkers and made the printing of their works possible.
 Their home library of approximately 6,000 books shows similarities with the books that are now once again in the museum library.

 Collection

-The Museum has a collection of more than 25.000 books on Hermetica, Rosicrucianism, alchemy, mysticism, gnosis, Western esotericism and religious studies.
-Other collection areas within the library cover sufism, kabbalah, anthroposophy, theosophy, pansophy, freemasonry and grail.
-The library owns c.
-4500 manuscripts and printed books before 1900 and more than 20.000 books (primary and secondary sources) printed after 1900.
-In the collection of the Bibliotheca Philosophica Hermetica are located: Corpus Hermeticum, published in 1503 and printed on parchment, Robert Fludd’s Utriusque cosmi historia, published in 1617.
-Moreover, the museum possesses Atalanta Fugiens written by Michael Maier, Biblia Polyglotta written by Christoffel Plantijn and a widespread collection of works by Gustav Meyrink.
+The museum has a collection of more than 25,000 books on Hermeticism, Rosicrucianism, alchemy, mysticism, gnosis, Western esotericism and religious studies.
+Other areas covered within the library include sufism, kabbalah, anthroposophy, theosophy, pansophism, freemasonry and the Holy Grail.

+The library owns about 4,500 manuscripts and printed books from before 1900, and more than 20,000 books (primary and secondary sources) printed after 1900.
+The collection of the Bibliotheca Philosophica Hermetica includes Corpus Hermeticum (1503) printed on parchment, Robert Fludd's Utriusque cosmi historia (1617).
+Moreover, the museum possesses Atalanta Fugiens (1617) written by Michael Maier, the Biblia Polyglotta (1573) printed by Christoffel Plantijn, and a collection of works by Gustav Meyrink.

+Exhibitions ,

+The permanent exhibition of the Embassy of the Free Mind consists of 200 reproductions of images from manuscripts and old printed books from c.
+1500–1900.
+The images display the contents of the books on the collected wisdom from the core BPH collection.
+On the first floor, an exhibition room offers space for temporary installations and the display of rare books from the collection.
+In addition, there is a reading room with approximately 2,000 modern books and several works of art, such as the 'Grail of Amsterdam'.
+The museum offers daily guided tours of the museum and the exhibition.
+Monthly lunch concerts with conservatory musicians take place in the Grote Sael.
+Admission is free with a museum card/city pass/icom/Amsterdam City card.